chernia/itree/README.md

 5. Init Postgres
 For dev purpose the current user will own and run the postgres server.
-`sudo chown -R user /usr/local/pgsql`
+`sudo chown -R $USER$ /usr/local/pgsql`
 `initdb -D /usr/local/pgsql/data`

+You can add `PGDATA=/usr/local/pgsql/data` to your env.

-6. Start the server - log to console
+6. Start the server with log to the console
 `pg_ctl -D /usr/local/pgsql/data start`

-7. Login as `user`
+7. Login as the current user.
 `psql -d postgres`
-This logs the current user as a postgres superuser.
+You create a new database with the name of the current user and log with only `psql`.

 ## ITREE
 1. Checkout itree code
+`cd postgres/contrib/`
 `git clone https://github.com/chernia/itree.git`

-2. Link in contrib
-`cd postgres/contrib/`
-`ln -s path_to_itree itree`

 3. Compile and install.
-Since we are not using postgres dev libs, but source code compiled distribution owned by the current os user, we don't need sudo.
-If installing as root add sudo env var, like: `sudo PG_CONFIG=/usr/local/pgsql/bin/pg_config make install`

 ```bash
 make clean